NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

       --num-samples 40 --penalty-weight 0.03 --gsd 1

-Example for pinhole cameras, where instead of sampling a lon-lat-height box, values from a DEM are used.
+Example for pinhole cameras, where instead of sampling a lon-lat-height box, values from a DEM are used, and the image is cropped.

 ::